pjvolders/PharmCAT/docs/technical-docs/Preprocessing-VCF-Files-for-PharmCAT.md

 ---
-title: Preprocessing VCF for PharmCAT
+title: VCF Preprocessor
-permalink: preprocessing-vcf/
+permalink: technical-docs/vcf-preprocessor/
+parent: Technical Documentation
 ---
+# PharmCAT VCF Preprocessor

 The PharmCAT VCF preprocessor is a script that can preprocess VCF files for PharmCAT.